 The Darwin’s Game Season 2 opening (OP) music theme song and ending (ED) have not yet been announced.
 The first season featured the OP “CHAIN” by ASCA and the ED “Alive” by Mashiro Ayano.

 New episodes are available on Crunchyroll with English subtitles, while FUNimation is streaming the Darwin’s Game English dub.
 Episode 1 was double-length.
 As such, the first season’s finale, Darwin’s Game Episode 11, aired on March, 20 2020.

 This article provides everything that is known about Darwin’s Game Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

 Darwin’s Game manga ending relatively soon

 The story for the anime is based on the Darwin’s Game manga series by duo creator group FLIPFLOPs.
-Illustrator Yuki Takahata creates the art, while writer Shu Miyama (also known as pen name Ginko) creates the story.
+Illustrator Yuki Takahata creates the art, while writer Shu Miyama (formerly known under the pen name Ginko) creates the story.

 The manga writer is also writing the scripts for all of the episodes in the anime adaptation.

-Published in the Bessatsu Shonen Champion magazine since 2012, as of December 2019 the Darwin’s Game manga was already up to Volume 19, which includes up through Chapter 76.
-Darwin’s Game Volume 20 is scheduled to release on March 6, 2020.
+Published in the Bessatsu Shonen Champion magazine since 2012, as of August 2020 the Darwin’s Game manga was already up to Volume 21.
+Darwin’s Game Volume 22 is scheduled to release in 2021.

 The Darwin’s Game manga’s ending is coming up fairly soon.
 While the final chapter or volume has not yet been revealed, it was announced that the manga entered its final story arc beginning on January 11, 2020.